Annamarie2019/deposit/confirm-deposit.md

 On a [blockchain](https://docs.flare.network/tech/glossary/), multiple [validators](https://docs.flare.network/tech/validators/) examine newly created transactions and decide on whether they are valid and which [block](https://docs.flare.network/tech/glossary/) to add to the chain next.
 It takes time for all the validators to agree.
 Until they reach agreement, validators may add or revert transactions to a block.
-After the validation process is complete, blocks become irreversible.
+After the validation process is complete, reversing a transaction is very unlikely.
-To avoid the risk of a block being reverted after confirmation, confirm deposits several blocks back (for example, five blocks back as in the code below).
+To avoid the risk of confirming a block that could be reverted, confirm deposits several blocks back (for example, five blocks back as in the code below).
 Validators are less likely to revert transactions on older blocks.

 Newly submitted deposits to the receiving address are labeled "pending."